ustudio/Blueque/README.md

 * `parameters`

-	JSON serialized parameters which will be passed to the worker function; totally task-specific.
+	JSON serialized parameters which will be passed to the process function; totally task-specific.

 * `result`

-	JSON serialized result of the task, as returned by the worker function; totally task-specific.
+	JSON serialized result of the task, as returned by the process function; totally task-specific.
 Will not be set if the task hasn't completed yet.